vincecampanale/blog/_posts/2017-02-16-craftsman-mindset.markdown

 There is a certain satisfaction in eliminating that unnecessary variable declaration, or converting that for loop to a higher order function.
 Finding joy in those small victories and looking for them in every line of code you write is a surefire way to happiness in life as a software developer.
 Those tiny battles add up over time.
 They add up to hand-wavy, feel-good things like "loving your work," "living your dream," and "finding your passion."

-I don't know about you, but those hand-wavy, feel-good things sound pretty damn good to me.
+I don't know about you, but that sounds pretty damn good to me.